poojahooda22/text-curvedeffect-shot/README.md

 ## React Compil

 The React Compiler is not enabled on this template because of its impact on dev & build performances.
-To add s [this documentation](https://react.dev/learn/react-compiler/installation).
+To adds [this documentation](https://react.dev/learn/react-compiler/installation).

 ## Expanding the ESLint configuration